E-GraphSAGE: A Graph Neural Network based Intrusion Detection System for IoT: Introduction

-Network intrusion detection is typically performed on flow based network data such as NetFlow, where flows are identified by the communication endpoints (IP address, L4 port numbers, L4 protocol), and annotated via a set of flow fields which provide details on the flows, such as the number of packets, number of bytes, flow duration, etc. This flow data can naturally be represented in a graph format, where the flow endpoints are mapped to graph nodes, and network traffic flows are mapped to the graph edges.
+Network intrusion detection is typically performed on flow-based network data such as NetFlow \cite{Claise2004CiscoSN}, where flows are identified by the communication endpoints (IP address, L4 port number, L4 protocol), and annotated via a set of flow fields which provide details on the flows, such as the number of packets, number of bytes, flow duration, etc. This flow data can naturally be represented in a graph format, where the flow endpoints are mapped to graph nodes, and network traffic flows are mapped to the graph edges.
+Both the topological information as well as the information contained in edge features are crucial for the classification of network traffic and the detection of attack flows.

-In this paper, we propose a novel GNN-based approach for network intrusion detection.
-Our proposed method is based on the GraphSAGE algorithm \cite{Hamilton2017}, that can be used to generate low-dimensional vector representations (\textit{embeddings}) of graph nodes, which in turn can be used for tasks such as node classification.
-However, since the original version of GraphSAGE does not support edge features, it cannot be directly used for flow classification in network intrusion detection.
-We propose E-GraphSAGE, a variant of GraphSAGE which allows collecting information on graph edges, supports edge features for edge classification, and hence the detection of malicious network flows.
+Key recent works on ML-based NIDS, such as \cite{He}\cite{electronics9101565}\cite{Sarhan}\cite{ensmeble}\cite{s21020446}, consider flow data records independently, without considering the interrelation between them, and hence the traffic pattern more globally.
+Consequently, these methods are limited in their ability to detect sophisticated IoT network attacks, such as botnet attacks \cite{botnet}, distributed port scans \cite{port_scan}, or DNS Amplification attacks \cite{kambourakis2007detecting}, where a more global view of the network and traffic flow is required.

+We believe that traffic patterns at a more global level, and hence flow interrelationships should be considered for the detection of distributed attacks in IoT, providing the motivation for the work presented in this paper.
+We propose E-GraphSAGE, a GNN model that aims to overcome the current limitations of NIDSs for IoT.
+E-GraphSAGE enables the collection of information on flow-based features and topological patterns to account for the interconnected patterns of network flows.Consequently, E-GraphSAGE supports the process of edge classification, and hence the detection of malicious network flows, as illustrated in Figure \ref{fig:Netflow_GNN}.

-We demonstrate how the E-GraphSAGE algorithm can be utilised to build a reliable NIDS, and we provide an extensive experimental evaluation of our proposed system on six recent NIDS benchmark datasets.
-Our results show that the E-GraphSAGE-based NIDS achieves excellent classification accuracy, and outperforms or equals the best reported results for each of the six considered NIDS datasets, for both binary and multiclass classification, with only two minor exceptions.
-To the best of our knowledge, our work is the first successful, practical and extensively evaluated approach of applying Graph Neural Networks for the problem of network intrusion detection.
+We demonstrate how the E-GraphSAGE algorithm can be utilized to build a reliable NIDS, and provide an extensive experimental evaluation of the proposed system on four recent NIDS benchmark datasets.
+Our results show that the E-GraphSAGE-based NIDS outperformed the state-of-the-art in regards to key classification metrics in all four considered benchmark datasets.
+To the best of our knowledge, our approach is the first successful, practical, and extensively evaluated approach of applying GNNs on the problem of network intrusion detection for IoT using flow-based data.